-ANEC contours have been adopted for the NIPA policy to consider noise impacts and potential eligibility for treatment or property acquisition.
-The ANEC, which is utilised in this policy, as well as ANEF, is explained further in Technical paper 1 and Technical paper 6: Land use and planning (Technical paper 6).
+ANEC contours have been adopted for the draft policy to consider noise impacts and potential eligibility for treatment.
+The ANEC, which is utilised in this policy, as well as ANEF, are explained further in Technical paper 1 and Technical paper 6: Land use and planning.

-The NIPA policy has adopted the 'ANEC composite' contour which reflects all 5 runway modes of operation, including night modes, and represents the largest ANEC footprint.
-This is a conservative approach to capture the highest number of properties that may be eligible for amelioration treatment or acquisition.
+The draft policy has adopted the 'ANEC composite' contours which reflects all 5 runway modes of operation, including night modes, and represents the largest ANEC footprint.
+This is a conservative approach to capture the highest number of properties that may be eligible for acquisition or amelioration treatment.

-It is important to note that an ANEC contour is a computer-generated contour based on a finite number of inputs and assumptions.
-ANEC contours do not recognise geographical 'natural boundaries' and can, for example, pass through streets even though buildings on either side of the contour may have the same or similar noise experience.
+It is important to note that the ANEC 20 contour is a computer generated contour based on a finite number of inputs and assumptions.
+ANEC contours do not recognise geographical 'natural boundaries' and can, for example, pass through streets even though residents on either side of the contour would have the same or similar noise experience.
+To avoid arbitrary outcomes, it is likely that the ANEC 20 composite contour (see Figure 11.58) would therefore be extended to natural boundaries, for example to include both sides of a particular street, or an area up to a park or green space.
+The draft policy does not indicate where these natural boundaries could occur however this is a matter that the DITRDCA is seeking feedback on through the public exhibition process.